Can you believe December is almost here? I’m not one to put up my Christmas tree until after Thanksgiving, but I’m totally feeling the spirit already.

 Ask students whether or not they like the elf.
 Do they think the elf is funny or naughty?
 Is the elf helpful or hurtful?
 These questions can be insightful for telling you about whether or not the student likes the elf or is afraid of the elf.

 I recommend starting opinion writing about the elf as soon as you introduce it.
 This is because it’ll give your students a voice and allow you to understand where the elf will be welcomed or unwelcomed in the classroom.

 2. Write about a time you saw an elf.

-Use this writing prompt to get more insight to their thoughts and how they perceive the elf.
+Use this writing prompt to get more insight into their thoughts and how they perceive the elf.
 What did the elf look like?
 What were they doing?
 Were they happy?
 Excited?
 Nervous?

-This prompt is a great way to get your students to explore self expression by writing about their experience and feelings.
+This prompt is a great way to get your students to explore self-expression by writing about their experiences and feelings.
 This prompt can also remind your students of a magical time, and who wouldn’t love that?
 Seeing the elf is often a reminder to little ones that Christmas is coming and can bring them joy and excitement.

 3. Write to teach someone about what elves do.

 Discuss together what an Elf’s job is.
 What does he do?
 Why does he visit the classroom?
 What is his goal?
 After talking about it together to get them on the right track, have your students explain it on paper.

 Doing this will allow them to expand on the knowledge they have and put it in a way that helps someone else understand.
 Articulating their thoughts is a valuable skill when it comes to writing.

 4. What do elves do all day?
 What do they do after work?